 - Tolerance: Repeated use can change your brain chemistry, and your brain adjusts to the dose you take and gets used to functioning on opioids.
 Tolerance is therefore marked by a need to take higher doses of a drug to experience the same high or the same effects.

-- Dependence: If opioid use becomes a regular part of life, then your body will eventually adjust to it and depend on the drug to function properly.
+- Dependence: If opioid use becomes a regular part of life, then your body will eventually adjust to it and rely on the drug to function properly.
 Withdrawal can set in at this stage, with symptoms like pain, cramps, diarrhea, chills, and vomiting occurring whenever drug use is reduced or cut off suddenly.

 - Addiction: The loss of judgment and impulse control are two of the signs doctors look for when diagnosing someone with addiction or a use disorder.
 When a person has developed an opioid use disorder, they will have lost control over drug use, may have attempted to quit before without success, and may be aware of the damage their habit is causing but are unable to stop.

 Opioid abuse doesn’t always start intentionally.
 Oftentimes, a person who’s taking prescription opioids for pain relief may grow tolerant to a certain dose, at which point they may no longer experience the safe relief.
 In an attempt to alleviate their pain, they may increase their dose a bit.

 If this continues, an addiction eventually occurs.
 Many people who start abusing prescription opioids often turn to more accessible and cheap drugs like heroin to continue their addictions.

 If you or a loved one are experiencing any of these signs, then it may be time to start searching for opioid treatment programs that offer you the support you need.
-The stages of opiate addiction may continue to progress if the person fails to receive care at an inpatient opioid rehab for their disorder.
+The stages of opiate addiction may continue to progress if the person fails to receive care at a professional opioid treatment center.